reactorcore/hull-segment/assets/readme.md

 # Hull

-Hull is a Customer Data Platform that makes it easy to collect, enrich and transform all customer events and properties in one place.
+Hull is the one place to collect, transform, enrich, filter, search and segment customer data in all your tools.

 It helps you creates a single actionable profile and uniform segments that sync to all your tools and make cross-channel, end-to-end personalization easy.